EndPointCorp/end-point-blog/2020/09/17/an-introduction-to-automated-testing-for-web-applications-by-example-with-symfony.html.md

 The first statement uses PHPUnit's `createMock` method to obtain a fake object.
 Then, the second statement configures it by specifying that, whenever the `getCurrentWeather` gets called on that mock, it will return the value that will make `WeatherService` think that the request failed.

-After that's set up, the rest of the test should be straightforwad: in the Arrange section we set up other mocks for each of `WeatherService`'s constructor parameters (i.e. injected dependencies) and create a real instance of `WeatherService` which is our unit under test; in the Act section, we exercise our UUT by calling the method we want to test; and finally, in the Assert section, we validate that the UUT has returned a result that signals that the operation was unsuccessful.
+After that's set up, the rest of the test should be straightforward: in the Arrange section we set up other mocks for each of `WeatherService`'s constructor parameters (i.e. injected dependencies) and create a real instance of `WeatherService` which is our unit under test; in the Act section, we exercise our UUT by calling the method we want to test; and finally, in the Assert section, we validate that the UUT has returned a result that signals that the operation was unsuccessful.
 By looking at the resulting array's `success` field.

 ### Verifying behavior instead of state: Expectations with PHPUnit

-In this last example, we used the mock to control the UUT's behavior and asserted on the result by veryfying data or state.
+In this last example, we used the mock to control the UUT's behavior and asserted on the result by verifying data or state.
 Mocks can do much more than that though.
 We can configure them to return whatever value we want, like we just did, but we can also inspect them to know if they have been called, what parameters where given to them, etc. This allows us to write a slightly different style of test.
-One that, instead of veryfying state, verifies behavior.
+One that, instead of verifying state, verifies behavior.
 Here's an example of such a test case:

 ```php
 public function testGetCurrentWeatherCallsOnTheApiClientToGetWeatherData()